 |Heat-shrink tubing, various sizes||VERSAFIT-KIT-6-0 or SparkFun PRT-09353||Depends on need||$8.00 - $10.00||Optional, but good for insulating connections.|

 The shift register's first two bits enable or disable the two pairs of half-bridges on the L293D.
-When the half-bridge pairs are disabled, the associated stepper motor coil is effectively disconnected from the circuit.
-The next four bits of the shift register set the polarity of power supplied to the stepper's coils.
+When the half-bridge pairs are disabled, the associated stepper motor winding is effectively disconnected from the circuit.
+The next four bits of the shift register set the polarity of power supplied to the stepper's windings.
 The stepper can be moved in either direction using full-step or half-step resolution.
 Full-step resolution provides more torque, but movements are coarser.
-While the L293D operates off of the 5V regulated supply from the Arduino (to the VSS pin), the Arduino's Vin supply is connected to the L293's VS pin for use by the stepper motor.
+While the L293D itself operates off of the 5V regulated supply from the Arduino, the VS and GND pins must be attached directly to the power supply to avoid drawing too much current through the Arduino.
 Pins 4, 5, 12, and 13 of the L293D are connected together and act as a heat sink in addition to ground pins.

 The last two bits of the shift register control the half-press and full-press reed relays, respectively.
 The half-press relay (Rel1) completes a circuit over the shutter release cable that triggers the half-press mode of the shutter release, which usually functions in auto focus and auto exposure and keeps the camera in a ready-to-shoot state.
 The full-press relay (Rel2) triggers the camera shutter.